coveooss/gotemplate/README.md

   -r, --recursive             Process all template files recursively
-      --source=folder         Specify a source folder (default to the current folder) --target=folder         Specify a target folder (default to source folder) -f, --follow-symlinks       Follow the symbolic links while using the recursive option -P, --print                 Output the result directly to stdout -l, --list-functions        List the available functions
+      --source=folder         Specify a source folder (default to the current folder) --target=folder         Specify a target folder (default to source folder) -I, --stdin                 Force read of the standard input to get a template definition (useful only if GOTEMPLATE_NO_STDIN is set)
+  -f, --follow-symlinks       Follow the symbolic links while using the recursive option -P, --print                 Output the result directly to stdout -l, --list-functions        List the available functions